Abby Dowse Hits Up The Beach In A Neon Green Bikini That Shows Off Her Colossal Cleavage And Bodacious Curves

 "Goddess," added a fourth admirer.

-The post has also racked up more than 15,000 likes after just three hours of going live.
+The post has racked up more than 15,000 likes within just three hours of going live.